nguyenchithien/CS211-Discrete-Structures-II/Extra Credit/Chapter 6 Extra Credit.md

 Write up at least a paragraph about what you've found, and if you've done the experiment to determine probability, write out a table of outcomes / probabilities.

+**Program option:**

+You can also opt to program something that deals with probability in a "real world" scenario (this does also include cards and dice, since they are games of chance)

 ### Topic ideas

+You can come up with your own idea as well, as long as it relates to probability.

 * Gambling, lottery, lootboxes
   * What's the probability of winning the lottery?
 How is this probability determined?
 How would you determine it?